vinceallenvince/Bit-Shadow-Machine/README.md

 </html>
 ```

 The Bit-Shadow Machine system will execute an item's step() method each iteration of the animation loop.
 In the example above, we've added some additional properties and use them in the step() method to simulate a gravitationl force on the box.
-You can find the code public/simple-anim.html.
+You can find the code at public/simple-anim.html.

 ## Multiple items